cloudify-cosmo/cloudify-stage/test/README.md

 #### Running tests using test runner
 Run `npm run e2e:new:open`.

-It opens the Cypress Test Runner in interactive mode.
+It opens the Cypress Test Runner in the interactive mode.
 You can pass additional parameters to the script following [cypress open command documentation](https://docs.cypress.io/guides/guides/command-line.html#cypress-open).

 #### Running tests in silent mode
 Run `npm run e2e:new`.

 That command runs Cypress tests to completion.
-By default will run all tests headlessly in the [Electron](https://electronjs.org/) browser.
+By default, will run all tests headlessly in the [Electron](https://electronjs.org/) browser.
 You can pass additional parameters to the script following [cypress run command documentation](https://docs.cypress.io/guides/guides/command-line.html#cypress-run).

+## Other tests

+### Bundle size checks

+After building application (`npm run build`) you can its size by running `npm run size` command.

+To get more detailed information about JS bundles sizes, you can use `npm run build:analyse:<area>` scripts, see [package.json](../package.json) file for the list of available scripts.